June 27, 2021 AsktheBuilder Newsletter

 In the case of Stain Solver, there are thousands of homeowners who have used it to make their cedar shakes look BRAND NEW.
 I've cleaned thousands of square feet of cedar with it so I know it works.

 Here's the second teaching moment.
 Why is bleach - chlorine bleach - bad for wood?
 Well, if you saw the photo she sent me of her RUINED cedar, you'd never even think of splashing it on wood.
-Her cleaned cedar, which is supposed to be a stunning reddish brown, is now WHITE as a ghost.
+Her cleaned cedar, which is supposed to be a stunning reddish-brown, is now WHITE as a ghost.
 Frustration when mixed with a dash of obstinateness is the recipe for bad jujumagumbo!

 FREE BIDS - Local Contractors

-CLICK or TAP HERE to get FREE BIDS for any job inside or outside your home.
+Get FREE BIDS for any job inside or outside your home.
 You’ll get calls within an hour.

 Fun Rechargeable Batteries Quiz